 To remain in Mintabie you must have a current campsite licence, which includes payment of all outstanding fees.
 In accordance with the Agreement fees are due annually and in advance.

 If you have been living in Mintabie since 2002 and you have not paid all of your fees it is possible that your licence can be refused.
-This is not likely if you pay up or negotiate arrangements to pay outstanding amounts with the Department of State Development, you comply with a National Police History check and any other conditions of living in Mintabie.
+This is not likely if you pay up or negotiate arrangements to pay outstanding amounts with the Department of the Premier and Cabinet, you comply with a National Police History check and any other conditions of living in Mintabie.

-The Department of State Development (Coober Pedy Office) is able to arrange payment of outstanding campsite fees by instalment.
+The Department of the Premier and Cabinet (Coober Pedy Office) is able to arrange payment of outstanding campsite fees by instalment.

 Reminder: Ensure all family members and other regular visitors are listed on the campsite application form.
 This includes: spouse, domestic partner, or parent or child, of a person who holds a Mintabie PSPP or precious stones tenement on the Mintabie Precious Stones Field.
 Any additional person over the age of 18 years who is listed on the campsite application is required to provide a National Police Clearance Certificate and this is assessed in the same manner as a campsite licence holder.